aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to SXC via Java or Online App" h2="On Premise Java API to convert DOTM to SXC without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOTM to SXC via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to SXC.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that makes it easy to convert DOTM to SXC.
+The process involves two simple steps.
+First, you can use the feature-rich Aspose.Words for Java API to export DOTM to HTML.
+This API provides a wide range of features for manipulating and converting documents, including support for a variety of document formats.
+After that, you can use Aspose.Cells for Java to convert HTML to SXC.
+This API provides a comprehensive set of features for manipulating and converting spreadsheets, including support for a variety of spreadsheet formats.

+The process of converting DOTM to SXC with Aspose.Total for Java is straightforward and efficient.
+The Aspose.Words for Java API makes it easy to export DOTM to HTML, and the Aspose.Cells for Java API makes it easy to convert HTML to SXC.
+This makes it possible to quickly and easily convert DOTM to SXC with minimal effort.
+Furthermore, Aspose.Total for Java provides a wide range of features for manipulating and converting documents and spreadsheets, making it an ideal choice for any document conversion task.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}